nl-design-system/web-component-poc/DEFINITION-OF-DONE.md

 - Text should be readable and understandable.
 Content needs to be accessible to and understandable by screen reader software.

-### Variants
+### Variations

-- When a component has multiple variant (differences in for example size or visual style) all of these variant need to be properly designed.
+- When a component has multiple variations (differences in for example size or visual style) all of these variations need to be properly designed.
- -When multiple colorschemes such as dark or high contrast modes are provided, the component needs to gather for all these different modes.
+ -When multiple color schemes such as dark or high contrast modes are provided, the component needs to gather for all these different modes.

 ### Usage guidelines